matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 In general, the execution of arithmetic operations, which do not involve storage updates, is cheap.
 Like Ethereum, the most costly operation is a storage update.

-One advantage of zkSync Era rollups over other optimistic rollups is that, instead of publishing all transaction data, zkSync Era rollups only publish state diffs, thus making fewer storage updates.

-Another advantage of zkSync Era rollups is cost-effective contract redeployment.
-An example use case for this could be a DEX and a `PairFactory` factory for different `Pair` pools.
+A considerable advantage we have over optimistic rollups is that, instead of publishing all transaction data to L1, zkSync Era only publishes state diffs, thus publishing significantly less data to L1.
+Another advantage is the cost-effective contract redeployment.
+An example is a DEX with a `PairFactory` contract for different `Pair` pools.
 The contract bytecode of `Pair` is only published when the first instance is deployed.
 After that, subsequent deployments only involve updating one storage slot which sets the contract code hash on the newly deployed `Pair` address.

 ### Design recommendations